Death-Act-Ive/JAVA_TASK1/README.md

     <li>When object of any type is passed;</li>
   </ol>
   <P>
-    The wrapper class for the other figures which makes them more convenient for store in the same array.
+    The wrapper class for the other figures which makes them more convenient for storing in the same array.
     <br>It also defines unite access for their methods and realizes unite point including check method.
 So it is also polymorhic by object it contains.
     <br>Contains packed object(in Object class) which is unpacked on using by casting to defined in the list.
     <br>This list makes method call safe but less flexible.